4 teen boys tried to sexually assault 12-year-old girl in Cragin alley on Northwest Side: police

-Police said on September 23, around 4: 00 p.m. a group of boys approached a 12-year-old girl in the alley between the 2200 blocks of North Laporte and Lamon avenues.
+Police said a group of boys approached a 12-year-old girl in the alley between the 2200 blocks of North Laporte and Lamon avenues on September 23 at around 4 p.m.

 One boy held the girl by her wrists while another tried to remove her shirt, police said.
 Two others acted as lookouts.